Kickball 10v10 Rulebook

 DEFENSIVE LINEUPS

-A team must play at least eight (8) but not more than ten (10) players on defense.
+A team must start play with at least eight (8).

-The defensive lineup must contain at least six (6) male and two (2) female players, unless required to play down one or more players due to a player injury and/or no substitutions.
-Playing with ten (10) players equates to six (6) male players and four (4) female players.
+The defensive lineup must contain at least five (5) male and three (3) female players, unless required to play down one or more players due to a player injury and/or no substitutions.

 A team cannot continue a game with less than two (2) female defenders or less than two (2) female kickers in the lineup.